 Fraudsters may send texts pretending to be from Bank of Ireland.
 They target mobile users by sending texts with links to fraudulent websites to trick you into providing your online banking details or card details.
 These fake texts can be dropped into a thread of genuine Bank of Ireland text messages.
-Remember: Bank of Ireland will never send you a text with a link to a site that asks you for your full 365Online PIN or one-time passcodes.
+Bank of Ireland will never send you a text with a link to a site that asks you for your full 365Online PIN or one-time passcodes.

 - Text messages claiming to be from your bank, asking you to confirm financial or personal information.